Popax21/Madhunt/ArenaGuide.md

 `spawnIndex`: The index of the spawn points which will be used.
 Using negative numbers will randomize that number of indices, e.g. `-3` will randomize between indices `0`,`1` and `2`.

+`initialSeekers`: The number of initial seekers.
+Negative numbers indicate a number of initial hiders instead.

 ## Hider/Seeker Spawn Point
 Provides the location either hiders or seekers spawn in the arena.
 However, these are only used initialy and when a hider turns into a seeker, regular "Change Respawn" triggers still work!